D1no/touch2s/README.md

 The server entry point in the project is at `server/entry.js`.
 Everything that you want to load on your Meteor server, they have to be imported or required in some way.

 The client entry point in the project is at `client/entry.js` and work the same way as on the server, except it is run on the browser or Cordova.

+You can use any package coming from NPM by adding it to `packages.json`.

 Go look at them, they are simple!